Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-}{system-eqn-3} Notice that we now have a system of $2n$ equations modelling $n$ interacting populations.
-When the kernel $g(\cdot)$ is taken to be the top-hat detection function, this is scenario 3 proposed in \cite{Potts2019} in a bounded, one-dimensional spatial domain.
+}{system-eqn-3} When the kernel $g(\cdot)$ is taken to be the top-hat detection function, this is scenario 3 proposed in \cite{Potts2019} in a bounded, one-dimensional spatial domain.

-\textbf{Open Question:} In what context do solutions exist solving problems \eqref{system-eqn-2} and/or \eqref{system-eqn-3} when the detection kernel is the top-hat function?
-Different from model \eqref{system-eqn-1}, the additional equation increases the complexity and the results found in \cite{Hillen} are not directly applicable.
+\begin{oppr} In what sense do solutions exist solving the time-dependent problem \eqref{system-eqn-3} subject to periodic boundary conditions and top-hat function in a bounded domain?
+In what sense do spatially non-constant steady state solutions exist?
+What are the qualitative properties of these solutions?
+Do solutions remain well defined in the limit as $R \to 0^+$? \end{oppr}

+\begin{oppr} In what sense do solutions exist solving the time-dependent problem \eqref{system-eqn-3} subject to zero-flux, homogeneous Neumann, or homogeneous Dirichlet boundary conditions with a top-hat detection in a bounded domain? \end{oppr}

+\begin{oppr} What are the key differences, if any, between solutions obtained for model \eqref{system-eqn-3} and solutions obtained for the same problem when the cognitive map is instead of the form described in \eqref{eqn1.123}? \end{oppr}

-In the models presented so far, we have discussed the inclusion of cognitive processes in movement population models that consider only movement (no birth or death of the population) between interacting populations.
+In the models presented so far, we have discussed the cognitive processes in movement population models that consider only movement (no birth or death of the population) between interacting populations.
 Sometimes, this is justifiable if one assumes that the movement process occur at a timescale that is much faster than that of a birth/death process.
 Readers should take caution, however, since such an assumption may invalidate the use of a \textit{quasi-steady state approximation}.
-We discuss this point in more detail in Section \ref{sec:RoT}.\\
+We discuss this point in more detail in Section \ref{sec:RoT}.
+This observation motivates the following open problem. \begin{oppr} How do the dynamics of any model introduced in Section \ref{sec:implicitdynamicmemory} change when birth/death processes are also included?
+Do solutions exist solving the time-dependent or steady state problems?
+How do solution profiles change for spatially non-constant steady state solutions? \end{oppr}

 \textbf{Existing Models with Population Dynamics}